tvo1026/eatsafefood/README.md

 **GET**
 - GET requests are used to get either all users or specific users based on zip code.
-- GET requests can be submitted to /users or /users/<zipcode>.
+- GET requests can be submitted to /users or /users/`zipcode`.
 - GET requests return an array of all users, JSON objects when getting specific users by zip code, or an error message when completed.

 **PUT**
 - PUT requests Are used to update users.
-- PUT requests can be submitted to /users/<userName>.
+- PUT requests can be submitted to /users/`userName`.
 - PUT requests must be in JSON form.
 - PUT requests return either a JSON object or an error message once completed.

 **DELETE**
  - DELETE requests are used to delete users.
- - DELETE requests can be submitted to /users/<userName>.
+ - DELETE requests can be submitted to /users/`userName`.
  - DELETE requests return either a confirmation message or an error message once completed.

 ## Known Bugs
 Application is currently only compatible with Microsoft Edge, there will be issues with generating reports in other browsers.
 Outside of this there are no known errors or bugs.

-## Road-map for future developments:
+## Road-map for Future Developments:
 - Compatibility for other major browsers and mobile devices.
 - Combine data available with another API (perhaps Google) to remove closed restaurants from search results.
 - Implement Covid-19 tracking map feature, React JS suggested.